-The Supplemental Scores Report summarizes additional measures of performance, including National Percentile Ranks, ELA, STEM, Progress With Text Complexity, and Progress Toward Career Readiness.
+The Supplemental Scores Report summarizes additional measures of performance, including National Percentile Ranks, ELA, STEM, Progress with Text Complexity, and Progress toward Career Readiness.
 These additional measures of performance are only available if specific subjects and grade level tests are assessed.
+See Table 8 for the subject and grade requirements for each of the aggregate supplemental scores.

 - National Percentile Rank.
-National percentile rank for the median group performance is given for each subject (English, reading, science, and math) tested.
+Median of student national percentile ranks are given for each subject tested.
 This is to compare the median school performance to the performance of all students included in the national norm group.
 The numbered ranks show the percentage of students in the nation who received a score equal to or lower than the school's median score for the grade and subject tested. - English Language Arts (ELA).
-A school's average ELA Score is calculated by taking the average of all individual student ELA Scores (English, reading, and writing must be tested in order to receive an ELA Score).
-The ACT Readiness Range Distribution chart represents the overall performance on ELA relative to the ACT Readiness Benchmark in ELA.
-The percentage and n-count of students that scored in the "Ready" (Meets) Range are shown first, followed by the percentage and n-count of students that scored below the range. - Progress With Text Complexity.
-A Progress With Text Complexity Indicator is shown if the reading test was administered.
-Student performance on the Progress With Text Complexity measure is compared to an ACT Readiness Range empirically derived from the ACT Readiness Benchmarks in reading.
+A school's average ELA score is calculated by taking the average of all individual student ELA scores (English, reading, and writing must be tested in order to receive an ELA score).
+The ACT Readiness Range Distribution chart represents the overall performance on ELA in terms relative to the ACT Readiness Range.
+The percentage and n-count of students that scored in the ACT Readiness Range are shown first, followed by the percentage and n-count of students that scored below the range. - Progress with Text Complexity.
+A Progress with Text Complexity indicator is shown if the reading test was administered.
+Student performance on the Progress with Text Complexity measure is compared to an ACT Readiness Range empirically derived from the ACT Readiness Benchmarks in reading.
 Performance is categorized as either making "sufficient progress" or "insufficient progress."
-The school report shows the percentage and number of students who made sufficient progress. - Science, Technology, Engineering, and Mathematics (STEM).
-A school's average STEM Score is calculated by taking the average of all individual student STEM Scores (mathematics and science must be tested in order to receive a STEM Score).
-The ACT Readiness Range distribution chart represents the overall performance on STEM relative to the ACT Readiness Benchmark in STEM.
-The percentage and n-count of students who scored in the "Ready" (Meets) range are shown first, followed by the percentage and n-count of students who scored below the range. - Progress Toward Career Readiness.
-Students who receive scale scores on English, mathematics, reading, and science tests taken in grades 8, 9, or 10 are given a Progress Toward Career Readiness Indicator.
-The Progress Toward Career Readiness Indicator links the student's ACT Aspire Composite Score with predicted performance toward an ACT NCRC.
-The Supplemental Scores Report shows the school average Composite Score and score range and categorizes the percentage and number of students who are making progress toward a Bronze, Silver, Gold, or Platinum level ACT NCRC and those students who are not making progress toward any of these levels (indicated as "none").
+The school report shows the percentage and number of students who made sufficient progress with text complexity and the percentage and number of students who made insufficient progress. - Science, Technology, Engineering, and Mathematics (STEM).
+A school's average STEM score is calculated by taking the average of all individual student STEM scores (mathematics and science must be tested in order to receive a STEM score).
+The ACT Readiness Range distribution chart represents the overall performance on STEM in terms relative to the ACT Readiness Range.
+The percentage and n-count of students who scored in the ACT Readiness Range are shown first, followed by the percentage and n-count of students who scored below the range.
+Reports for grades 9 and 10 include additional ideas for how to help students prepare for STEM college coursework and careers. - Progress toward Career Readiness.
+Students who receive scale scores on English, mathematics, reading, and science tests taken in grades 8, 9, or 10 are given a Progress toward Career Readiness indicator.
+The Progress toward Career Readiness indicator links the student's ACT Aspire Composite score with predicted performance toward an ACT NCRC.
+The school report shows the school average Composite score and score range and categorizes the percentage and number of students who are making progress toward a Bronze, Silver, or Gold level ACT NCRC and those students who are not making progress toward any of these levels (indicated as "none").